mncastro/budget-tracker-offline/README.md

 ​
 Currently, the system offers the following *features*:
 ​
-* Users can create a new workout routine and input the exercise's info (weight, distance, duration, sets, repetitions and time).
+* Users can add an amount of income.
+* Users can then add more momey to the account or deduct expenses from the savings.
-* Users can continue doing the same workout or create a new routine.
+* Users can add the name/title/reference of expenses and the application lists all money transactions as a table.
-* All routines and workouts are stored in a database and their statistics are displayed inn linecharts and piecharts on a separate dashboard.
+* Expenses and income are tracked and diplayed in a linechart.
 ​

 ​